I’ve been having a lot of conversations about the idea of Responsive Fundraising.

 Being responsive in our own lives

 As you learn more about it, the idea of becoming a responsive nonprofit might start to feel like a big swing.
-Too big a shirt.
+Too big a shift.
 And simply overwhelming.

 What does it mean to be responsive in other areas of my life?